Wisdom Teeth Extraction Highlands Ranch, CO

 What are the aftercare steps following wisdom teeth extraction?

 Immediately following a wisdom teeth extraction, you will remain at the dentist office until the effects of the anesthesia have worn off.
 During this time, you will be monitored to ensure that any bleeding has slowed and that the gauze is working sufficiently.
 So long as it is, you will be sent home to finish your recovery.
 Just make sure you have someone pick you up so you do not need to drive home on your own.

-At Colorado Precision Dentistry and Orthodontics, we tell patients who are planning for an extraction to prepare ahead of time.
+At Colorado Precision Dentistry, we tell patients who are planning for an extraction to prepare ahead of time.
 You will need to rest when you get home, so have your bed ready with plenty of pillows to prop up your head.
 Fill your nightstand with water bottles, additional gauze, ibuprofen, and some good books or movies.
 Plan on taking it easy for the next 48 hours.
 During that time, you may want to eat a lot of popsicles, ice cream, yogurt, warm soup, Jell-O, and other foods that are soft and do not require chewing.
 You will be too sore to try and eat anything else.

 To help control the swelling, you should ice your face for 15 minutes at a time and take ibuprofen around the clock.
 This should be done for 24 to 48 hours.
 Afterward, you may still need some ibuprofen, but icing may no longer be necessary.

 Gradually, you will be able to add in solid foods and begin to eat like normal.
 The key is to take it easy and not rush the process.
 Slowly add soft foods that are easy to chew and work your way up to dining at your favorite Highlands Ranch restaurant.
 It may take up to two weeks to be 100 percent back to normal, so during this time, be sure to avoid any nuts, chips, or foods that could crunch and scratch your gum tissue.